(POWER to the SOVIETS – continued)

 On November 23, the Petrograd Soviet decreed that all "class distinctions, class privileges and class limitations, class organizations and institutions, as well as all civil ranks" were abolished.
 And the Petrograd Soviet decreed that the property of the nobility was to be confiscated.
 Where Soviets were in control, especially in Petrograd, the wealthy were giving up space in their homes to members of the "working class," and moving into their attics or basements.

 November 25 was the day that had been scheduled for the election of delegates to the Constituent Assembly.
 Lenin favored postponing these elections.
-He was opposed by comrades who observed that the Bolsheviks had often attacked the Provisional Government for its postponement of the elections, and they argued that hope for the elections was too widespread to ignore and that the credibility of the Bolsheviks had to be maintained.
-Bolsheviks, moreover, were looking forward to the Constituent Assembly as a means of legitimizing their revolution.
+He was opposed by comrades who observed that the Bolsheviks had often attacked the Provisional Government for its postponement of these elections, and they argued that hope for the elections was too widespread to ignore and that their credibility had to be maintained.
+Some Bolsheviks, moreover, were looking forward to the Constituent Assembly as a means of legitimizing their revolution.

-Elections for seats in the Constituent Assembly were held, and they were a disappointment for the Bolsheviks.
+Elections for seats in the Constituent Assembly were held, and for the Bolsheviks it was a disappointment.
 Bolsheviks won only 25 percent of the vote.
-With most Russians being peasants, SR candidates won a majority of the seats.
-The majority of the delegates elected to the Constituent Assembly were sympathetic with socialism, but not necessarily in support of the Bolsheviks.
+With most Russians being peasants, the political party that won the majority of seats were the peasant's party allied with the Bolsheviks, the Socialist Revolutionary party.
+The majority of the delegates elected to the Constituent Assembly appeared to be sympathetic with socialism but not identical with Bolshevik thinking.
 The Constituent Assembly was scheduled to open on December 11, but the Bolsheviks postponed the first meeting of the Constituent Assembly to January.

 Meanwhile, the tsar's old empire continued to break apart, and the chance of civil war was rising.
 On November 28, Estonia proclaimed its independence.
-In the Don region – near Rostov, a seaport on the Black Sea – an anti-Bolshevik army was forming.
+In the Don region – near Rostov, where the Don River entered the Sea of Azov – an anti-Bolshevik army was forming.
 On December 2, General Kornilov and other officers escaped from prison, and with 400 Cossack soldiers they began making their way toward Rostov.
-On December 7, Trotsky ordered a force against Kornilov, and after the battle Kornilov was left with just a few men, with whom he escaped, reaching Rostov on December 19.
+On December 7, Trotsky, in charge of military operations, ordered a force against Kornilov.
+The battle left Kornilov with just a few men, and he escaped, reaching Rostov in the south on December 19.

-Russian money, the ruble, was falling precipitously in value on the world currency market, and, rather than adopt the anarchist dream of abolishing money, the Bolsheviks nationalized all banking institutions.
-Also there were negotiations with Germany that could not be left to the spontaneity of the masses, and, on December 22, the Bolsheviks began negotiating with representatives of Germany at a town of Brest-Litovsk (Brest), approximately 150 kilometers on the other side of the German frontline – a line that ran from a few miles east of the city of Riga in the north, a little west of Minsk, a few miles east of Czernowitz and to the border of Romania and the Russian Empire at the town of Vylkove, by the Black Sea.
+Russian money, the ruble, was falling precipitously in value on the world currency market.
+Rather than adopt the anarchist dream of abolishing money, the Bolsheviks nationalized all banking institutions.
+Also there were negotiations with Germany that could not be left to the spontaneity of the masses.
+On December 22, the Bolsheviks began negotiating with representatives of Germany at a town of Brest-Litovsk (Brest), approximately 150 kilometers on the other side of the German frontline – a line that ran from a few miles east of the city of Riga in the north, a little west of Minsk, a few miles east of Czernowitz and to the border of Romania and the Russian Empire at the town of Vylkove, by the Black Sea.